 Young adolescents develop more rapidly during middle school than at any other time in their lives, except infancy.
 It can be challenging for students; they are changing physically, intellectually, emotionally and socially.

 Eastside Catholic's Middle School gives students in grades six through eight an environment that guides and nurtures them through this challenging and exciting time.
-The holistic curriculum includes not only rigorous academics but curiosity and a growth-mindset approach to academics and essential life lessons in respect and self-worth that will be the foundation for success in high school and beyond.
+Our holistic curriculum includes not only rigorous academics but a focus on curiosity and a growth-mindset approach.
+Students are taught essential life lessons in respect and self-worth that will be the foundation for success in high school and beyond.

 Learning to Love Learning

 Our teachers act as trusted guides, teaching students a deep understanding of the material rather than to just superficially memorize content.
 The result is that students acquire invaluable skills in critical inquiry and a lifelong love of learning.
 High academic expectations combined with appropriate support as needed, allows students to be challenged and prepared for the next grade level.

 - How do we know what we know?

 - What's the evidence and how reliable is it?

 - How do viewpoints and implied values influence what we see, read or hear?

 - How are things, ideas, events or people connected to one another?